Greece Residency

 The Alternative Investment Route

-For investors seeking diversification beyond property, Greece offers several financial and capital market options.
+For investors seeking diversification beyond property, Greece offers several financial and capital market options, each with its own prescribed minimum:

 Long-Term Lease or Time-Share

-A lease or time-share agreement with a minimum duration of 10 years, over property qualifying as hotel accommodation or furnished tourist residences, valued at EUR 400,000 or EUR 800,000 depending on location.
+A long-term lease or time-share agreement, for a statutory minimum term, over property qualifying as hotel accommodation or furnished tourist residences — with the qualifying value depending on location.

 Fixed-Term Deposit

-A fixed-term deposit of at least EUR 500,000 in a Greek credit institution, offering a lower-risk alternative to market-linked investments.
+A fixed-term deposit above a prescribed minimum in a Greek credit institution — a lower-risk alternative to market-linked investments.

 Greek Government Bonds

-A minimum of EUR 500,000 in Greek government bonds with a remaining maturity of at least three years, acquired through a Greek financial institution.
+Greek government bonds above a prescribed minimum, with a required remaining maturity, acquired through a Greek financial institution.

 Corporate & Fund Investments

-A minimum EUR 500,000 contribution to a Greek real estate investment company investing solely in Greece, an investment in closed-end or mutual funds established in Greece, or a capital contribution or bond subscription in listed Greek companies.
+A qualifying contribution to a Greek real estate investment company investing solely in Greece, an investment in closed-end or mutual funds established in Greece, or a capital contribution or bond subscription in listed Greek companies.

 Listed Securities

-At least EUR 800,000 in shares or bonds listed on Greek exchanges, including both government and corporate instruments.
+Shares or bonds listed on Greek exchanges above a prescribed minimum, spanning both government and corporate instruments.

 Greek-Focused Investment Vehicles